FACULTY SENATE MISSISSIPPI UNIVERSITY FOR WOMEN

 The officers of the Senate constitute the Faculty Executive Committee.
 The Faculty Executive Committee will meet at the request of the President to discuss agenda or other matters which arise between regularly scheduled Senate meetings.
-Normally, the Faculty Executive Committee will review and approve applications for Faculty Development Funds authorized by PS#1310.
+Normally, the Faculty Executive Committee will review and approve applications for Faculty Development Funds authorized by PS#1310 until the Faculty Development Committee has been appointed at the first meeting of the fall semester.
 In the event that a member of the Faculty Executive Committee is applying for any of these funds, the Senate must approve the application.

 ARTICLE V: CONDUCT OF BUSINESS

 SECTION 1.
 FREQUENCY OF MEETINGS

 The Senate will meet at least once a month during the school year.
 The schedule of monthly meetings will be established at the beginning of each academic year.
 Special sessions may be called at the discretion of the President or at the request of the President of the University.

 A. For purposes of conducting business on which a vote is required, quorum is defined as 2/3 of the elected Senate membership, including at least one Senator from each College.